Stranger6667/css-inline/bindings/java/README.md

 This package is available on [GitHub Packages](https://github.com/Stranger6667/css-inline/packages).

+> Maven Central publishing is in the works

 ### Setup

 GitHub Packages requires authentication even for public packages.
 See the [GitHub documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages) for authentication setup.